willbreitkreutz/api-workshop/10-Bonus.md

   },
 ```

-Now we know how far our trip is and how long it's goint to take!
+Now we know how far our trip is and how long it's going to take!

 ### Keep Going!